 - a.
 Each team is allowed one review per meet. - b.
 An institutional team video or television production footage must be used for the review.
 The video may be taken from any vantage point. - c.
 A review that fails results in a .10 deduction from the TEAM score. - d.
-All reviews must be specific to the performance or nonperformance of a particular VALUE PART, combination of skills or neutral deductions (i.e., out of bounds). - e.
-Reviews may not be used to evaluate a question of execution, composition or up to the level deductions.
+All reviews must be specific to the performance or nonperformance of a particular Special Requirement, Value Part, combination of elements (UTL) or neutral deductions (i.e., out of bounds). - e.
+Reviews may not be used to evaluate a question of execution or composition.
 These requests will result in a .10 deduction. - f.
 Reviews should be viewed in the speed that is to the advantage of the student-athlete.
-If necessary, video should be viewed in multiple speeds. - g.
+If necessary, video should be viewed in multiple speeds.
+Judges may use the zoom function if needed to see the video presented for review. - g.
 The review must be submitted to the meet director or host institution designee within five (5) minutes following the conclusion of the meet (as determined by the final score posted OR the return of the final inquiry, whichever is later).
 During this time, the scores are being verified by the judging panel and the head scorer's table. - h.
 The coach requesting the review must provide a signed Video Review Form (VRF) (Appendix II), cued video and team camera to the meet director (or host institution designee).
 The meet director (or host institution designee) will be responsible for delivering this information to the meet referee and event panel (the judges who judged the particular event) for their review on the competition floor following the conclusion of the meet.
 The coaches may not be present during the review. - i.
 Reviews must be conducted in the presence of the meet referee and the event panel ONLY.
 If the meet referee is on the panel, the next highest rated official must participate.
 A simple majority of the review panel will determine success or failure of the review.
 If the review fails, judges may not change their scores, the .10 will be deducted from the TEAM score.
 If the review is successful, the INDIVIDUALS score will be adjusted accordingly and TEAM score if it is a counting score. - j.
 The results of the review will be noted on the VRF by the meet referee and returned to the meet director (or host institution designee) who will take the VRF to the score table.
 The official score will be adjusted (up or down).
 Then the judges will sign the official score sheet and the meet director will deliver the VRF to the coach. - k.
 Decisions rendered by the judges' review panel are final and cannot be overturned.